TheDancingGrad/DLibatique.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Github, Github University, 2012
-* M.S. in Jekyll, Github University, 2014
+* Ph.D. in Classical Studies, Boston University, 2018 (expected)
-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* M.A. in Classical Studies, Boston University, 2015
+* M.A. in Humanities and Social Thought, New York University, 2012
+* B.A. in Classics and Theatre, College of the Holy Cross, 2010

 Work experience
 ======